 Lettered in varsity football at Tucson High School.
 Nicknamed "Tarzan."
 Selected to Conference All-Star, All-Southern Arizona, All-Arizona, and Yuma Sentinel All-State Teams.

 Lettered in varsity football at University of Arizona.
 Nicknamed "King Kong."
+Often named Outstanding Player on the Field.
 Selected to All-Border Conference, Arizona Daily Star All-Border Conference, Arizona Wildcat All-Border Conference, and Phoenix Gazette All-Border Conference Teams.

-Named to Associated Press All-America Football Team -- Honorable Mention, 1936.
-(First from Arizona to be selected)
+Named to Associated Press All-America Football Team -- Honorable Mention, 1936, the first player from Arizona to be selected.

 Named to Liberty magazine All-Players All-America Team, 1936.

-Lettered in varsity track and field at UA, competing in shot put, discus, javelin, high jump.
+Lettered in varsity track and field at U of A, competing in shot put, discus, javelin, and high jump.
 Won medals and set records at Greenway Track and Field Day, Border Conference, and Arizona/San Diego Dual Meets.
 One javelin record stood for 32 years.
 Named Outstanding Athlete and High-Point AAU Athlete.

-Won UA Intramural and Southwestern Amateur Athletic Union heavyweight boxing championships and UA Intramural heavyweight wrestling championship.
+Won U of A Intramural and Southwestern Amateur Athletic Union heavyweight boxing championships and U of A Intramural heavyweight wrestling championship.

-Played professional football with NFL Chicago Cardinals, 1937-1938.
-(First from UA to go pro) Named All-Pro Honorable Mention.
+Played professional football with NFL Chicago Cardinals, 1937-1938, the first player from U of A to go pro.
+Named All-Pro Honorable Mention.

 Worked as a sparring partner in Livermore, California, for boxer Max Baer, one-time Heavyweight Champion of the World.